DragonSenses/job-tracker/journey.md

 - Connect your Application > Node.js 4.1 or later
 - Get the connection string into application code, copy it and paste it in `MONGO_URL=YOUR_CONNECTION_STRING` in `.env`
+- ***To name your collection in the database:*** right after `/` in the `mongodb.net/?` type the name of database collection you want, like so: `mongodb.net/job-tracker?`.
+Otherwise keeping it as is will store values in the collection under `test`

 7. npm run start